robenkleene/design-references/cinema-4d/cinema-4d-light.md

 You can edit the default light by choosing `Default Light...` from the `Commander...` (`⇧C`).

+Just adding an `RS Infinite Light` gives a similar result to the `Default Light`.

 ### Default Light Editor

 The `Default Light` editor shows a sphere, dragging the sphere changes the angle of the light